Zayne-sprague/Natural_Language_Deduction_with_Incomplete_Information/README.md

 1. `virtualenv venv` we have tested with python 3.8
 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`
+4. `python ./install.py` (expect this to take a long time based on your internet speed)

+Step 4 will download all the models needed to recreate the experiments from the paper as well as two small step models that also perform well.
+(We use the smaller step models for testing/debugging and the 3billion parameter models for experiments.)

+You can see all the models that can be downloaded via `python ./install.py -s`

+And you can install them individually via
+`python ./install.py -a abductive_heuristic abductive_step_model_small ...etc`

 ## Getting started (recreate paper results)